Lost luggage: National reporting

+National aviation regulators publish baggage statistics on differing bases, so figures from different countries, and between national regulators and industry surveys, cannot be compared directly.

+The United States Department of Transportation publishes a monthly Air Travel Consumer Report covering the largest US carriers.
+Its methodology has changed twice: figures for 1990 to 2018 counted passenger reports of mishandled baggage; from 2019 carriers reported the number of enplaned and mishandled bags rather than passenger reports; and since January 2022 the department has expressed the result as a percentage of enplaned bags rather than as a rate per passenger.
+On the current basis, US carriers mishandled 0.58 per cent of enplaned bags in the first nine months of 2024, compared with 0.62 per cent in the same period of 2023.

-Unclaimed baggage center
+Unclaimed baggage

 Most airlines maintain stores where they sell the contents of lost or abandoned luggage.
 If a baggage is never recovered, it is usually because it has been mistaken by another passenger as his or her own baggage.
 Alternatively it could have been stolen either by another passenger or an airport employee (perhaps with an accomplice).

 In 2004, a baggage handler at Baltimore-Washington International Airport was arrested for the theft of mail sent by airplane, including credit cards.

 The majority of unclaimed baggage in the United States, whether by being lost or misdirected, or simply forgotten by travelers, is handled by the Unclaimed Baggage Center in Scottsboro, Alabama, which has contracts with most major airlines.
-Eventually, the luggage sent to UBC is resold for a profit.
+Eventually, the luggage sent to the centre is resold for a profit.

+Surge following the COVID-19 pandemic

+Airlines, airports and ground handling companies shed large numbers of staff during the COVID-19 pandemic.
+When demand recovered in 2022 faster than those workforces could be rebuilt, and long-haul connecting traffic resumed, baggage operations in several regions were unable to cope.
+SITA recorded a global mishandling rate of 7.6 bags per 1,000 passengers in 2022, an increase of 75 per cent on 2021, and attributed the deterioration to the downsizing of airlines, ground handlers and airports and to the return of international and long-haul flights with connections.
+Europe was the worst affected region, at 15.7 mishandled bags per 1,000 passengers.